Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Introduction

 \section{Introduction}

-In recent years, constellation shaping techniques such as \abb{PS} \cite{Bocherer2015, Buchali2016, Fehenberger2016, Amari2019, Goossens2019, Fehenberger2020} and \abb{GS} \cite{Qu2017,Zhang2017,Chen2018,Chen2019,Chen2021} have been widely investigated to cope with the exponentially increasing capacity demand of optical fiber communication.
+\IEEEPARstart{I}{n} recent years, constellation shaping techniques such as \abb{PS} \cite{Bocherer2015, Buchali2016, Fehenberger2016, Amari2019, Goossens2019, Fehenberger2020} and \abb{GS} \cite{Qu2017,Zhang2017,Chen2018,Chen2019,Chen2021} have been widely investigated to cope with the exponentially increasing capacity demand of optical fiber communications.
 These techniques can be used to alter the properties of the transmitted constellation to increase the \abbpl{AIR} of a communication system. \abb{PS} imposes a nonuniform probability distribution on the constellation points of a square constellation while \abb{GS} changes the location of the constellation points and allows for nonequidistant spacing of the points.
+Combinations of PS and GS are also increasingly investigated in recent literature \cite{Cai2018,Ding2021}.
+This combination is called hybrid shaping.
 It has been shown that for the \abb{AWGN} channel and a given (finite) constellation cardinality, \abb{PS} outperforms \abb{GS} \cite[Fig. 2]{Chen2018}, \cite[Figs. 2, 3]{Steiner2017} and also allows for very fine rate-adaptivity \cite[Fig. 1]{Bocherer2015}.
 This comes however at the cost of requiring additional steps in the \abb{DSP} chain.
 For example, if the \abb{PAS} architecture \cite{Bocherer2015} is used, a shaper and a deshaper are required. \abb{GS} has the advantage of not requiring extra \abb{DSP}, but it does require changes to the mapper and demapper.
 It is well known that demapper complexity increases when increasing demapping dimensionality \cite{Fuentes2016}, however, it has been shown that careful design can achieve a good balance between performance and complexity for multidimensional soft demappers (see e.g., \cite{Yoshida2016}).
+In \cite{Fuentes2016}, one method of reducing the complexity in the demapper is by exploiting quadrant symmetry in 2D constellations.
+This results in a reduction of the number of required Euclidean distance calculations by around a factor of four with minimal performance loss.
+This reduction factor is expected to scale exponentially with the number of dimensions.